Cythion/SBL.20004/report.md

 ## Conclusion

 Preliminary data shows that the measurement techniques used in this experiment are indeed able to detect aconitin or aconitine adjacent molecules in aconitum plants (Fig. 2).
+In other nodes the presence of aconine was also detected, mainly in aconitum napellus.
+This compound is a degragation product of aconitine[^18] and even though it is less toxic than aconitin itself it still is shows effects on differentiating cells.
+One study has shown that aconine is able to inhibit osteoclast differentiation, in mouse leukemic monocyte/macrophage cell line RAW264.7, through the indirect inhibition of NF-kappaB signalling[^19].

 ## References